Lissy93/dl-sb-iac/.github/README.txt

   - Can integrate with external monitoring services for better insights
 - serveWithCors
   - Wraps Deno HTTP server, but with shared headers and config set
-  - Mostly used for handling CORS and common response headers
-  - Set `APP_ORIGIN` to allow specific origins to make requests
+  - Handles CORS preflight requests, using `APP_ORIGIN` for allowed domains
+  - Throws suitable error for unauthorized, unsupported or bad requests
 - supabaseClient
   - Provides a shared Supabase client for functions
-  - Handles authentication and authorization for requests
+  - Handles authentication and authorization for user requests
-  - Permissions and access is determined by the JWT bearer token passed
+  - Uses the JWT from bearer token to apply correct permissions and RLS
-  - So users can call endpoints with RLS applied, to restrict access

 ================================================================================
 ENVIRONMENT VARIABLES